Audit and Logging¶

 Typical architecture:

-- app logs to stdout and stderr
+- Application writes to stdout and stderr (not log files).

-- dashboards and alerts consume centralized data
+- Dashboards and alerts consume centralized data.

 Incident response value¶